Murder or manslaughter? Closing arguments made in Martin Marinovich trial

 His mother was proud he was studying law and he "couldn't bring himself to tell her that just wasn't true".

-The defendant's version of events - which the Crown alleges includes an omission of reckless intent in - did not make sense, McCoubrey said.
+The defendant's version of events - which the Crown alleges includes an omission of reckless intent - did not make sense, McCoubrey said.

 The Crown case was he tried to strangle her and when that didn't work he picked up a hammer that was sadly nearby, he said.